arangodb/docs/arangograph/api-getting-started.md

 description: >-
    Quick start guide on how to set up a connection to the ArangoGraph API
 ---
-# Getting Started with ArangoGraph API
+# Getting Started with the ArangoGraph API

 The instructions below are a quick start guide on how to set up a connection to the ArangoGraph API.